Last updated: August 29, 2022

 What should I know about installing my child’s car safety seat?

 - Always refer to the car seat manufacturer’s instructions for specific directions on properly using the car safety seat.
-Partners for Child Passenger Safety has a website featuring video clips, highlighting rear-facing seats, forward-facing seats, booster seats and LATCH.
-Click here to visit their website.
+Partners for Child Passenger Safety features video clips, highlighting rear-facing seats, forward-facing seats, booster seats and LATCH.

 - Check to be sure the harness strap and harness clip are snug.
 The harness strap should be adjusted so that only one finger can be slipped underneath the strap at your child’s chest.
 The harness clip should be fastened at armpit level.